 When I arrived in Chiang Mai the next morning, I met up with my cousin Melissa whom I haven’t seen in a year!
 When we reunited at Chiang Mai International Airport there were tears, hugs, and a giant bag of Ruffles All Dressed Chips in her hand (all the way from Canada, JUST FOR ME!).

-Walking for hours on the first day, we certainly worked up an appetite.
+Walking for hours on day one certainly worked up an appetite.
 I looked forward to my first proper meal in Chiang Mai since Thai food has always been one of my favourite cuisines.
 A dish I highly recommend is Kao Soi, a scrumptious curry noodle.
 I first ordered it at a restaurant called See You Soon, a wonderful place to relax, eat, and sip on a strawberry kiwi smoothie.
 You must go here if you’re within the Old City walls, especially if you’re vegetarian since they’ll cater to any dietary restrictions.

 If you’re wondering why I chose Chaing Mai as my vacation spot of choice this winter, it’s because of these giant, majestic creatures.

-I stayed overnight at the Elephant Nature Park, and it was the best decision I’ve ever made.
+I stayed overnight at the Elephant Nature Park and it was the best decision I’ve ever made.
 The park is a sanctuary that rescues elephants from the world of entertainment and loggers.
 FYI: NEVER RIDE AN ELEPHANT!
-Elephants are meant to be respected and observed, NOT to entertain us.
-Most of the elephants rescued were abused, blinded, chained, and starved from those who kept them as circus or riding animals.
+Elephants are meant to be respected and observed, not to entertain us.
+Most of the elephants rescued were previously abused, chained, and starved from those who kept them as circus or riding animals.
 It is a sad reality and it was hard to face the truth, but it’s good knowing these elephants are safe and happy in their new home.
-Despite their adversities the elephants at the park are gentle, kind, and get along with the other animals who live there too such as the 4oo rescued dogs (INCLUDING PUPPIES!) and cats.
+Despite their adversities the elephants at the park are gentle, kind, and get along with the other animals who live there too such as the 400 rescue dogs (INCLUDING PUPPIES!) and cats.

-I paid $164 USD for the experience, which included a night in a quaint wooden cabin on the property, breakfast, two lunches, and a dinner (buffet style vegan meals), a tour of the park, a chance to make a meal for an elephant, feed them, wash them in the river, hike alongside them with a small group, and cuddle one every now and again.
+I paid $164 USD for the experience, which included a night in a quaint wooden cabin on the property, breakfast, two lunches, and a dinner (buffet style vegan meals), a tour of the park, a chance to make a meal for an elephant, feed them, wash them in the river, and hike alongside them with a small group.

 The park follows the routine of the elephants.
 The gentle giants are never forced to do anything they don’t want to do that day.
 It was such a beautiful experience and I hope to go back.